 I find it very satisfying to transform chunks of clay into stoneware ceramics.
 Throwing clay on the potters' wheel brings me peace.
 My work is mostly functional and inspired by my love for nature and my youth in Africa.
-I like the idea that my pieces of ceramics will end up in your homes and gardens and give you some joy.

 These personalized honey jars were made for the wedding of Isabella and Stefan.
 As a beekeeper, I do of course love the queen bee on top of the jar.
 Send me a message if you fancy your own personalized ceramic present.
 I'll see if this busy bee can make it.